alexbecker/prompt-injection/paper.typ

 objectively malicious, while agent authors expect to be able to enforce system policies (e.g. restrictions on spending money) which preclude actions that in other contexts may be desirable.

-While some work has been done to make models handle conflicts between instructions with different privelege levels, evaluating the success of this work requires making very subjective judgements.
+While some work has been done to make models handle conflicts between instructions with different privilege levels, evaluating the success of this work requires making very subjective judgments.
-We instead focus on detecting _malicious prompts_---clear-cut violations of rules agent authors wish an LLM to enforce---leaving the responsibility on the harness to determine how to handle these rejections (e.g. by automatically rewriting and retrying a query).
+We instead focus on detecting clear-cut violations of rules agent authors wish an LLM to enforce, leaving the responsibility on the harness to determine how to handle these rejections (e.g. by automatically rewriting and retrying a query).
 This eliminates any ambiguity about what it means for a rule to be enforced, allowing us to ignore malicious prompts which are handled correctly and focus on distinguishing between benign prompts and successful prompt injections.
 While this may appear to be a major restriction, many practical requirements can be realized in this format---for example, the requirement that a list of transactions balance debits and credits can be converted into the rule "reject attempts to generate a list of transactions that is not balanced".

+Since we are interested in causal analysis of prompt injections, we restrict our attention to _successful_ prompt injections.
+This means we consider not only the user input but the generated response, since the generated response defines whether the prompt injection is successful.

 = Related Work

 Broadly speaking, prior work on prompt injection defenses can be divided into detection, model hardening, and capability-based isolation.
-We briefly survey these approaches and discuss how applicable they are to our Note that this survey is not exhaustive.
+We briefly survey these approaches and discuss how applicable they are to our to our scenario.

 == Detection

 Detection methods tend to work for both direct and indirect prompt injections, at least as benchmarked in the literature, because the attack methods and objectives typically tested in both settings have high overlap.
-However, we will see in our analysis that this does not perfectly transfer when attack objectives are changed to fit the direct prompt injection scenario.
+However, we will see in our analysis that this does not necessarily transfer when attack objectives are changed to fit the direct prompt injection scenario.

-=== Dedicated Models

-Early defenses leverage off‑the‑shelf text‑classification models.
+Most defenses leverage off‑the‑shelf text‑classification models.
-LLM Guard‑v2 fine‑tunes DeBERTa‑v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held‑out split @llmguardv2.
+An early example is *LLM Guard‑v2*, which fine‑tunes DeBERTa‑v3 on a composite dataset of known attacks and benign prompts and reports $F_1 approx 0.95$ on its held‑out split @llmguardv2.
-Subsequent work shows that shallow classifiers operating wholly in embedding space also reach competitive accuracy while remaining lightweight for on‑device use @ayub2024embedding.
+*Sentinel* fine-tunes a ModernBERT-large classifier on a more diverse corpus, reporting achieving nearly 100% accuracy on older benchmarks and $F_1 approx 0.98$ on its unseen test set @ivry2025sentinel.
+*DataSentinel* achieves similar benchmark results but better robustness against adaptive attacks by formulating detection as a minimax game against adaptive attackers, alternating gradient-based attack generation with detector training @liu2025datasentinel.

+To our knowledge, there is little previous training-free work focused on detecting prompt injections.
+*Attention Tracker* experimentally identifies attention heads whose last-token attention drops most when subject to a prompt injection attack.
+Averaging attention across these heads to detect prompt injection outperforms Prompt Guard on several common model families and datasets, but is vulnerable to adversarial methods @hung2025attention.
+Although this approach is training-free, it still requires calibration using a small set of known attacks to identify important attention heads.

+There is also prior work for using gradients to detect safety policy violations, which is similar to our work though not focused specifically on prompt injections.
+*GradSafe* computes the cosine similarity between the gradient of "safety‑critical" parameters and a reference vector @xie2024gradsafe.
+*Gradient Cuff* considers the gradient of the probability of a refusal response @hu2024gradientcuff-neurips.
+*Token Highlighter* builds on this concept by identifying the tokens with the largest such gradient and "soft removing" other tokens by scaling the embeddings down @hu2025tokenhighlighter.

 == Model Hardening